jviszlai/swiper/artifact/README.md

 Window Decoding**.

 ## Installing Python dependencies
-This repository assumes Python 3.10-3.12.
-You can install the required dependencies using `pip` and the `requirements.txt` file, or using `poetry` and the `pyproject.toml` file.
+This repository requires Python 3.10-3.12.
+You can install the required dependencies using `pip` with the `requirements.txt` file, or using `poetry` with the `pyproject.toml` file.

+## Generating plots
+Plots can be generated using either the provided data or re-generated data by running `python artifact/run_analysis.py`.
+This will generate all data-related figures that appear in the paper.
+This involves reading pre-generated data from `artifact/data`, as well as performing some simpler simulations/calculations within the script.
+This script is a combination of plotting code from multiple notebooks in the `notebooks/` directory.

 ## Re-generating data
 Some of the figures in the paper rely on data that is computationally expensive